return42/sphkerneldoc/linux_src_doc/include/linux/gpio/driver_h.rst

 reg_dir
     direction setting register for generic GPIO

+bgpio_dir_inverted
+    indicates that the direction register is inverted (gpiolib private state variable)

 bgpio_bits
     number of register bits used for a generic GPIO i.e.
     <register width> * 8